 By using our sites, the cookies in place record your preferences, remembering information about how you use the site and allows us to compile statistical reports on our website activity.
-Through a visit any of The Athyrium Group domains the cookies are downloaded directly to the device that is accessing it.
+Through a visit to any of The Athyrium Group domains the cookies are downloaded directly to the device that is accessing it.

 Social Media Cookies

 The Athyrium Group is active on a range of social media platforms and its services are tailored around the use of these social media sites.
 The Athyrium Group has no control over the use of the cookies on these third-party sites.
-Please see the policy links below for the social media site policies around privacy, cookies and data:
+Please see the policy links below for the social media site policies around privacy, cookies, and data:

 The Athyrium Group